tapjs/tapjs/cli/index.md

                               and suppress any reporters.
 Used when
                               running child tests so that their output is parseable by the test harness.

+Config Files:

+You can create a yaml file with any of the options above.
+By default, the file at ~/.taprc will be loaded, but the TAP_RCFILE environment variable can modify this.

+Run 'tap --dump-config' for a listing of what can be set in that file.
+Each of the keys corresponds to one of the options above.

 ```